MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/sensors/collecting-and-decoding-wpp-logs.md

 ---
 title: Collecting and decoding WPP logs
-description: This topic provides information about collecting and decoding Windows software trace preprocessor (WPP) logs for the sensor class extension (CX) trace provider. ms.date: 11/30/2022
+description: This article provides information about collecting and decoding Windows software trace preprocessor (WPP) logs for the sensor class extension (CX) trace provider. ms.date: 11/30/2022
 ---

 # Collecting and decoding WPP logs

-This topic provides information about collecting and decoding Windows software trace preprocessor (WPP) logs for the sensor class extension (CX) trace provider.
+This article provides information about collecting and decoding Windows software trace preprocessor (WPP) logs for the sensor class extension (CX) trace provider.

 WPP provides ways to trace the operation of software components known as trace providers.
 The following are PDB files included to decode the WPP logs.